brisbanewebdeveloper/forward-twitter-timeline-to-slack/README.md

 ## Step 3

-- Rename/Copy the the file "settings.inc.example" to "settings.inc".
+- Rename/Copy the file "settings.inc.example" to "settings.inc".

 - Set the followings with the information at Step 2: